 This is one type of knot which you can tie and untie easily.
 You can make this by forming at the end of the line a fixed circle or loop.

 While it’s a simple knot, it’s ancient too, which stood the test of time.
 It’s also one of the basic four maritime essential knots, including the figure eight knot, clove hitch, and reef knot.

 9. Sheet Bend Double

 This is a sheet bend knot doubled and effective to secure different lines.
-It has a tendency though to loosen if not loaded.
-This is almost similar to bowline and a more secure alternative to the square knot.
+It has a tendency to loosen if not loaded though.
+This is almost similar to a bowline and a more secure alternative to the square knot.

 10. Sheet Bend

 You can make a sheet bend knot by joining two ropes.
 This is also called as weaver’s knot or weaver’s hitch.
 One way to tie this knot is by creating a half hitch in the slack part of a larger rope.

 11. Overhand Bow